ShareXin/ShareXin/README.md

 * Allows taking screenshots and saving them to files
 * Notifications via dbus
 * GUI works with GTK
-* Screenshotting works with X11 and Gnome/Plasma/Sway for Wayland
+* Screenshotting works with X11 and Wayland (on supported desktops)
 * Saves screenshots to a folder in your Pictures directory

 ##### ShareXin binary tested on Arch Linux